Please use another browser such as Chrome, Edge, Firefox, or Safari for the best experience

 Building a stable and versatile astrophotography setup often requires tailored accessories, and the William Optics Pair of Riser Blocks for GT81 WIFD and RedCat71 WIFD are a perfect example.
 These riser blocks elevate the optical tube assembly, ensuring compatibility with larger mounts, guiding systems, or photographic setups.

-Plus, the William Optics Astro Carbon Fiber Tripod Set is durable and lightweight, making it an outstanding choice for observing and capturing night sky pictures.
+The William Optics Astro Carbon Fiber Tripod Set is durable and lightweight, making it an outstanding choice for observing and capturing night sky pictures.
 It effectively stops shocks, holds large items up, and does not rust or wear down easily in the environment.

 More About This Category